 How’s the mobile version of your website looking?
-If you received one of huge number of notices Google sent out this week to webmasters, you need to fix your mobile usability issues now, or face serious internet marketing difficulties in the near future.
+If you received one of huge number of notices Google sent out this week to webmasters, you need to fix your mobile usability issues now, or face serious visibility issues for your law firm’s SEO in the near future.

 Google Sends Mobile Usability Notices